Frequently Asked Questions – The Vice-Chancellor's Colloquium

 What are the benefits of participating in the Vice-Chancellor's Colloquium?

-The Vice-Chancellor's Colloquium will be an exciting opportunity to develop new skills outside of your subject area through dynamic talks and group activities.
+The Vice-Chancellor's Colloquium is an exciting opportunity to develop new skills outside of your subject area through dynamic talks and group activities.
 You will expand your network and employable skills while learning from peers in different courses, colleges and years of study.
-The Vice-Chancellor's Colloquium will also be part of an innovative new digital accreditation programme that will allow you to share your participation on your CV and social media such as LinkedIn.
+The Vice-Chancellor's Colloquium is also part of an innovative new digital accreditation programme that will allow you to share your participation on your CV and social media such as LinkedIn.
 In addition, the work of interdisciplinary teams of students will be showcased at a celebratory event in Trinity term.

 What is the time commitment?

-Participants are expected to spend between two and three hours per week on the Vice-Chancellor’s Colloquium during Hilary term.
+Participants are expected to spend between three and four hours per week on the Vice-Chancellor’s Colloquium during Hilary term.
 This involves keynote lectures/discussions on Wednesday evenings (5pm-7pm) during Weeks 1, 3, 5 and 7 and smaller group discussions and activities at a number of colleges in alternating weeks (Weeks 2, 4, 6 and 8).
-Additional time might be spent reviewing digital content, for example, short videos produced by team member Tom Crawford (@tomrocksmaths) and working in interdisciplinary student groups on a pitch, poster or creative projects.
+Additional time might be spent on the readings set by the keynote lectures, reviewing digital content, for example, short videos produced by team member Tom Crawford (@tomrocksmaths), and working in interdisciplinary student groups on a project.

 Why are interdisciplinary skills important?

 As Oxford University Vice-Chancellor Professor Irene Tracey explained in her 2023 Oration when she introduced the Colloquium, there is a potential divide between STEM and humanities students in higher education.
 Across our academic divisions and colleges, the University of Oxford is a vibrant academic community.
-While some opportunities exist for students to learn things outside of their subject/discipline, this new offering will be intentionally designed as an interdisciplinary offering to help students develop a range of skills related to numeracy, data analysis, critical thinking, curiosity, imagination and communication.
+While some opportunities exist for students to learn things outside of their subject/discipline, the Colloquium was designed to be an interdisciplinary learning opportunity to help students develop a range of skills related to numeracy, data analysis, critical thinking, curiosity, imagination and communication.

 How can studying climate change support interdisciplinary skills?

-The Vice-Chancellor has chosen climate change as the focus of the first year of the Colloquium.
+The Vice-Chancellor has chosen climate change as the focus of the Colloquium.
 This reflects the fact that responding to climate change is a strategic priority for the University (see the Environmental Sustainability Strategy).
-The climate also reflects an interdisciplinary challenge, with research across the sciences and humanities helping us understand the causes, impacts and solutions of climate change.
-During 2023/2024, the Colloquium will approach climate change as a means to explore interdisciplinary skills.
+The climate crisis also reflects an interdisciplinary challenge, with research across the sciences and humanities helping us understand the causes, impacts and solutions of climate change.
+During 2024/2025, the Colloquium will approach climate change as a means to explore interdisciplinary skills.
 For more climate-specific offerings, see the Oxford School of Climate Change and the Oxford Networks of the Environment

 How will participants be selected?